stock1218/KAPPAS/README.md

 #### TODO
 - Finish gRPC view
 - Package everything up in a docker container
-- Package archetecture into AWS Cloud Formation
+- Package architecture into AWS Cloud Formation

 ## Why?
 I built this framework while interning at a startup that wanted to process PAN information for their existing platform.
 They were using an AWS infrastructure, and they needed to become PCI compliant.
 I then designed this solution that successfully allowed them to quickly spin up a secure system for processing sensitive information.
 This framework was also designed to be highly extensible and maintainable so that it could provide business value further into the future.